fariedd/website_new/Data Science/_posts/2024-11-05-Product-Text-Classification.md

 ```
 ### Evaluation and Prediction

-To evaluate our model, we used precision, recall, F1-score, and accuracy.
-We also calculated macro and micro averages to better understand the model's performance with unbalanced data. **Macro averages** treat all classes equally, providing a balanced view across classes, while **micro averages** consider the frequency of each class, giving a more holistic measure of the overall performance.
+To evaluate our model, l used precision, recall, F1-score, and accuracy. l also calculated macro and micro averages to better understand the model's performance with unbalanced data. **Macro averages** treat all classes equally, providing a balanced view across classes, while **micro averages** consider the frequency of each class, giving a more holistic measure of the overall performance.

 ``` python
 from sklearn.metrics import accuracy_score, precision_score, recall_score, f1_score